NavneetPrakashSingh/Location-Based-To-do/README.md

 We have completed around 30% of the project.
 We have implemented the backend functionalities and some of the UI implementation as well.
 Status of the functionalities are listed below.

 #### Minimum Functionality
-- Feature 1 Create, update and remove tasks in list (Completed)
+- Feature 1 Create, update and remove tasks in list (Partially Implemented)
-- Feature 2 Task sorting (Not Implemented)
+- Feature 2 Task sorting (Partially Implemented)
 - Feature 3 Support form (Not Implemented)

 #### Expected Functionality